 Application forms for free school meals can be completed here or are available from the school office.

-We must have a minimum half a term written notice if you wish to start with packed lunches and a minimum half a term notice is you wish to discontinue and start again with school meals.
+We must have a minimum of half a terms written notice if you wish to start with packed lunches and a minimum of half a terms notice if you wish to discontinue and return to school meals.
 Any changes will commence on a Monday.
 To make changes please email firstname.lastname@example.org

 Your child must bring his/her snack in a name labelled standard container.

 Cold packed lunches can be sent it to school.
-The packed lunches are not kept in a chilled environment so we recommend that children do not bring pork pies, yogurt or items which could melt.
+The packed lunches are not kept in a chilled environment so we recommend that children do not bring pork pies, yogurt or items which could melt or become inedible.
 Sweets, hot food & drinks, or fizzy drinks must not be included in packed lunches.
 No cans, glasses or flasks, or containers your child cannot manipulate unaided.

 Guidelines and suggestions for creating for healthy packed lunches are available on the following websites: